bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 What are some of the tasks that a general operating system is responsible for handling?

+*General operating systems are designed to manage the computer hardware and software resources.
+Some of the tasks the genreal operating system does is managing communications between software and hardware, allocation of computer memory and allocation of CPU time*

 Describe in as much detail as you can _how_ these tasks are handled by the operating system.

+*To elaborate on the tasks handled by the operating system listed above, please see below*

+  1. Managing communications between software and hardware -

+      *i.
+Loading and saving data and programs*

+      *ii.
+Communicating with hardwares such as mouse and printer*

+      *iii.
+Displaying information in output form.*

+  2. Allocation of computer memory -

+      *The Computer memory must be allocated across different tasks that is to be performed at any time.
+Using a spreadsheet program as an example, memory would be required to open the software, to open a new spreadsheet document to be edited as well as to be shown on the monitor*

+  3. Allocation of CPU time -

+      *On most computers, there is only one microprocessor in the Central Processing Unit (CPU).
+How it works is that it can only process one piece of data at one time.
+With the task required to keep the operating system running, the time required from the CPU is divided and being carried out.
+For example, moving the mouse cursor across the screen, opening a word document from a folder and keeping the monitor updated to show the actions being done by the user/computer*

 ## Challenge 2